-dye sublimation is the process where inks are impressed upon polyester fabrics when applied with heat.
+For those just researching, dye sublimation is garment decoration process where inks are transferred onto polyester fabrics when applied with heat.

 In a nut shell, here’s how it works: